iterative/dvc.org/static/docs/get-started/example-pipeline.md

   auc.metric: 0.620091
 ```

-It's time to save the pipeline.
+It's time to save our pipeline.
 You can confirm that we do not save pickle model
 files or initial data sets into Git using the `git status` command.
 We are just
 saving a snapshot of the DVC-files that describe data and code versions and
 relationships between them.